 A relatively large number of people in Grand Bay telecommute to their jobs.
 Overall, about 8.72% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Grand Bay has relatively fewer families with younger children, and/or college students.
 Combined, this makes Grand Bay a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 Grand Bay is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The people who call Grand Bay home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Grand Bay residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Grand Bay include English, French , Irish, and French Canadian.
+Important ancestries of people in Grand Bay include German, English, Irish, European, and Italian.